Three charged in plot to ship chemical lab equipment from U.S. to Syria

-From 2003 to 2012, an American from Pennsylvania, a Syrian citizen and a London resident conspired to export such items as a portable scanner used to detect chemical warfare agents, according to a press release from the Justice Department.
+From 2003 to 2012, an American from Pennsylvania, a Syrian citizen and a Briton conspired to export such items as a portable scanner used to detect chemical warfare agents, according to a press release from the Justice Department.

 The equipment would have been used to measure and detect chemical agents previously found to have been used by President Bashar Assad in Syria’s ongoing civil war.